JMoVS/installing_video_transcoding_on_windows/README.md

 )
 ```

-It works in much the same way that Don's [bash script](https://github.com/donmelton/video_transcoding#batch-control-for-transcode-video) works, although it does have the limitation of not being able to "resume" the queue in the way that Don's does.
+It works in much the same way that Lisa's [bash script](https://github.com/lisamelton/video_transcoding#batch-control-for-transcode-video) works, although it does have the limitation of not being able to "resume" the queue in the way that Lisa's does.
 I would recommend creating a `batch-transcode.bat` file in your `C:\bin` folder, then you can create the necesarry file structure anywhere:
 ```
 Crops\
 queue.txt